Timothy-SHU/Function-Privatization-in-the-Local-Model/README.md

 The second command splits into 50 intervals, where each interval is equipped with Sinc basis of shift 16.

 We added efficient integration for $\texttt{Linear-2D}$ basis and $\texttt{Sinc}$ basis based on purely arithmetic computations, so multiprocessing is not needed for these bases.
 For other bases, integration uses `scipy.integrate.quad`, and enabling multiprocessing is recommended.

+After the experiment, use `ExptStats.py` to generate summary statistics table for the datasets.